 General entry requirements

-Prerequistes: Physical chemistry, Organic chemistry, Inorganic chemistry and Mathematics (Linear algebra, multivariate analysis and differential equations).
+Prerequistes: Physical chemistry, Organic chemistry, Inorganic chemistry and Mathematics (linear algebra, multivariable calculus and differential equations)

 English Language Proficiency